certifaction/hinsign-cli/README.md

   </tr>
   <tr>
     <td>Unlock</td>
     <td>The E-Prescription is unlocked.
-The unlock reason is included in the lock event, if a reason was provided.</td>
+The unlock reason is included in the unlock event, if a reason was provided.</td>
   </tr>
 </table>